ksingh7/odf-nano/README.md

 ## Step -2 :: Deploy ODF-Nano on CRC
 ### Prerequisites
+- SSH into the host machine running CRC VM
 - Create a few raw devices that `ODF-Nano` will use
 ```
 ## Don't worry this is thin provisioned